ephos/PSSummit2024-PwshPerformance/7-nativepowershell-vs-dotnetobjects/pwsh-vs-dotnet.md

 What does this section mean?

-There are a lot of functions and Cmdlets that bubble up functionality that overlaps raw .Net.
+There are a lot of functions and Cmdlets that bubble up functionality that overlaps .Net

 For Example: